-The following describes the approach for: (1) characterizing use of public recreation dayuse facilities in the vicinity of the Project, (2) characterizing use of select Project trails, (32) estimating future recreation use and demand, and (43) documenting public safety and associated measures.
+The following describes the approach for: (1) characterizing use of public recreation dayuse facilities and use of undeveloped recreation areas along the bypass reach, (2) characterizing use of select Project trails, (3) estimating future recreation use and demand, and (4) documenting public safety and associated measures.

-CHARACTERIZE RECREATION USE AT DEVELOPED RECREATION FACILITIES
+CHARACTERIZE RECREATION USE AT DEVELOPED RECREATION FACILITIES AND AT UNDEVELOPED RECREATION AREAS ALONG THE BYPASS REACH

-- Document annual recreation use at the public recreation day-use facilities over the most recent 5-year period using Forest Service capacity estimates. - Estimate weekday, weekend, and holiday use, if possible, given the information available from the Forest Service and/or their concessionaire, Rocky Mountain Recreation. - Document the number of times capacity at the recreation facilities was met or exceeded based on utilization of available parking spaces. - If sufficient data is not available to characterize recreation use using existing information, SCE will conduct on-ground vehicle counts at the day-use facilities in 2024, in consultation with the SQF. - If necessary, SCE will conduct vehicle counts at each day-use facility, inclusive of associated overflow parking, and collect the following information: date, time, weather conditions, and number of vehicles parked at each facility.
+- Utilize existing information available from SCE and the Forest Service to characterize likely recreation use activities undertaken by visitors at developed public recreation day-use facilities and at undeveloped recreation areas along the bypass reach. - Document annual recreation use at the developed public recreation day-use facilities and at undeveloped recreation areas along the bypass reach over the most recent 5-year period using Forest Service capacity estimates. - Estimate weekday, weekend, and holiday use, if possible, given the information available from the Forest Service and/or their concessionaire, Rocky Mountain Recreation. - Document the number of times capacity was met or exceeded based on utilization of available parking spaces. - If sufficient data is not available to characterize recreation use using existing information, SCE will conduct on-ground vehicle counts and opportunistic inperson surveys at the day-use facilities and along SR 178 in 2024, in consultation with the SQF. - Conduct vehicle counts and opportunistic in-person surveys at each day-use facility (inclusive of associated overflow parking), and at locations along SR 178 that support informal river access.
+Consult with the Recreation Technical Working Group (TWG) to identify locations along SR 178 used to access the river.
+During the vehicle counts, the following information will be collected: date, time, weather conditions, and number of vehicles parked at each facility.